kubaracek/Smasnug-Notes/Readme.md

 1) [Download the Launcher here (Releases page)](https://github.com/kubaracek/Smasnug-Notes/releases/download/v0.0.7/Smasnug.Notes.exe)
 2) Start the Smasnug Notes app.
 You will be greeted by Microsoft Defender asking if you really want to run the app as it's downloaded from the internet.
 Click **More Info** and **Run Anyway** to run the program.
-3) If you have Microsoft notes already installed through Microsoft Store, it will just launch, otherwise the Launcher can install it for you.
+3) If you have Samsung Notes already installed through Microsoft Store, it will just launch, otherwise the Launcher can install Samsung Notes for you.
 4) Enjoy!

-### How to install Samsung Notes on Windows
+### How to download Samsung Notes on Windows
-- Either start `Smasnug.Notes.exe` (Download in the guide above or go to Releases page) which will prompt you to install Samsung Notes automatically
+- Either start `Smasnug.Notes.exe` (Download in the guide above or go to Releases page) which will prompt you to install Samsung Notes and will do everything automatically
 - Or install Manually within your `Microsoft Store`

+Keep in mind that Samsung Notes alone won't launch without this utility as the software is Device Locked for Samsung Devices only.

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)